Understanding olfactory pleasure with the CNRS

 Faced with the difficulty of defining this olfactory and hedonic diversity, the scientific approaches have been mono-disciplinary: anthropology, psychology, neurophysiology, genetics and molecular biology of receptors.
 Efforts have been made to combine these disciplines two by two, but rarely – if ever – have genetics, neuroscience and psychology been integrated into a single approach.
 The accumulation of mono-disciplinary results cannot replace an integrated approach that could reduce the heterogeneity of these partial results and thus offer a more complete view of the whole.

-This 2nd part of the project therefore seeks to link genetic, physiological and perceptual variables with brain activity (measured by electroencephalography), in order to gain a better understanding of how these factors contribute to the cerebral representation of olfactory pleasure in humans (experimentation on 300 subjects).
+The second part sought to relate genetic, physiological and perceptual variables with brain activity (measured by electroencephalography), to better understand how these factors contribute to the brain’s representation of human olfactory pleasure (Experimentation with 300 subjects).

 Moustafa BENSAFI